PartialFormer: Modeling Part Instead of Whole for Machine Translation: Introduction

 While these attempts represent significant strides in enhancing the efficiency of the Transformer architecture, they largely neglect an equally critical component: the Feed-Forward Network (FFN) that constitutes a substantial part of the Transformer's computational and parametric footprint, due to the inherent large feature space and hidden dimension.
 Previous studies~\cite{Mehta2021Delight, Wu2020Lite, ge-etal-2022-edgeformer} have simplified FFNs by naively reducing their hidden dimensions, often at the expense of expressive power.
 This leads to a question: \textit{Is the current formulation of lightweight FFNs truly optimal?}

 To answer this concern, we turn to the insights provided by \citet{geva-etal-2021-transformer}, who depicted FFNs as a collection of key-value memories, where the number of memories is equal to the number of hidden dimensions in FFNs.
 This finding underscores the significance of hidden dimension in FFNs.
 Drawing inspiration from this finding and the successful application of large hidden sizes in FFNs as evidenced by Meta's 4B model~\cite{tran-etal-2021-facebook}\footnote{They have shown enlarging the hidden size of FFNs to 16384 delivers significant BLEU improvements.}, we hypothesize that an efficient lightweight FFN is not merely about parameter reduction.
-Rather, it should aim to preserve, or even expand, the hidden dimension while judiciously reducing the number of parameters involved.
+Rather, it should aim to maintain or even increase the hidden dimension while judiciously reducing the number of parameters involved.

-The literature on animal cognition provides some clues for designing a lightweight and expressive FFNs.
+The literature on animal cognition provides some clues for designing lightweight and expressive FFNs.
 Research on animals' behavior has shown that group animals such as insects, fish, and some birds can emerge with some incredible abilities to deal with some complex tasks, though each individual owns poor abilities~\cite{couzin2009collective, conradt2005consensus}.
 This concept resonates with the AI community's ``Swarm Intelligence'' paradigm~\cite{Bonabeau1999SwarmIntelligence}, which emphasizes the power of collective decision-making.
 This biological prior motivates us to integrate Swarm Intelligence principles into the FFN design process.

 To this end, we propose PartialFormer, an innovative approach to Transformer architecture.
 At the heart of PartialFormer lies the novel concept of Partial-Level Gated Feed-Forward Networks (PG-FFN).
 Conceived as an ensemble of streamlined FFNs operating in concert, each PG-FFN produces lower-dimensional hidden features.
 Despite their reduced individual dimensions, the aggregated output of these PG-FFNs either matches or surpasses the hidden dimensions of traditional, larger FFNs, as empirically substantiated in Figure \ref{fig:merit}.
 Moreover, we further equipped PartialFormer with a head scaling strategy tailed for efficiently scaling, and a residual-like attention calculation for stable optimization.
-These techniques empower PartialFormer to achieve deeper layer stacking or increased width within the same parameter budget.
+These techniques empower PartialFormer to efficiently utilize parameters within the same parameter budget.